Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 _[⬆ Back to Top](#table-of-contents)_

 231.  ### Question231
-Which principle is included in SOLID?
-Pick all that apply
+Which principle is included in SOLID? (pick all that apply)

 - [x] Liskov Substitution Principle
 - [ ] Dual Interface Principle